Backlynk

 What is a good number of backlinks for a new site?

 *Understanding your backlink profile is the first step — building it systematically is the second.
-Analyze your current backlink profile to identify gaps, then submit to 1,900+ directories to build referring domain breadth at scale.*
+Analyze your current backlink profile to identify gaps, then plan vetted directory submissions to build referring domain breadth carefully.*

 Written by